TheBotlyNoob/CS50/CS50w/Final Project/README.md

 >
 > Logout the current user.

+expected response:

+-   you get redirected to the login page

 > ### `POST` /execute
 >
-> Executes a command in the shell and returns the output.
+> Executes a command **in the shell** and returns the output.
 User must be authenticated.

 Expected request (`text/plain`):